Don’t Let Inventory and Shipping Decisions Crash your Website Project

-In both cases, there were large items that could not fit into a fixed price mailing box and small items that could be added to the same box with the large items.
+In both cases where my projects failed, there were large items that could not fit into a fixed price mailing box and small items that could be added to the same box with the large items.
 The process of writing software that can price shipping for items with an infinite number of possibilities when done manually is very expensive.
 The more options, the more complicated the software needs to be.
-The site owners expected the software to be free.
+Yet the site owners expected the software to be free.
 Indeed, there was free software available, but only if the site owners would have been willing to work within its capabilities.

 The Simplest Option

 The simplest option is to offer “free” shipping, which is actually just rolling an average shipping price into the product price that shows with each product.
 Of course, shipping isn’t actually free, and often this option feels dishonest to small business owners.
 Even when you buy an item at the grocery store, shipping is included in the price you pay.
 In fact, it is helpful to customers because when they see the price on your page, they know exactly how much they will have to pay without going through entering all their information.

 Another concern is that thought of the “free” shipping strategy is that the business will lose money on “free” shipping.
 But many small businesses lose money on shipping because they don’t account for the labor and materials involved in shipping process.
 Frequently, they only consider the price they have to pay to the carrier.
 And, if a business owner takes a half hour to figure out how pack an order to save their customer shipping costs, that business owner has probably lost money on that order.